 Mobilehomes are often a source of naturally affordable housing.
-Mobilehome park residents often own their home, renting the land beneath it from the park operator.
+Mobilehome park residents usually own their home, renting the land beneath it from the park operator.
 Mobilehome owners are uniquely vulnerable to displacement if there are large increases in space rent because of their limited ability to relocate.
-The number of mobilehome parks is decreasing, limiting the opportunities to relocate, and it is prohibitively expensive to move a mobilehome.
+The number of mobilehome parks in Santa Clara County has decreased, limiting the opportunities to relocate, and it is prohibitively expensive to move a mobilehome.
 Space rent spikes also decrease the value of the home, because they make it less attractive to future buyers.
 As a result, mobilehome owners can lose a significant portion of their home equity when they are displaced as a result of a space rent increase.

 Because of the unique vulnerability of mobilehome residents, mobilehome and RV parks are licensed and monitored by the State Department of Housing and Community Development (HCD).